workingDog/scalakml/README.md

 ## Dependencies

+**scalakml** depends on the [Scala XML library](https://github.com/scala/scala-xml).

-**scalakml** depends on a companion library called [scalaxal](https://github.com/workingDog/scalaxal), that has the extensible Address Language (xAL) classes needed for the AddressDetails.
+Removed the dependency on [scalaxal](https://github.com/workingDog/scalaxal), that has the extensible Address Language (xAL) classes needed for the AddressDetails.
+This means AddressDetails is now just a String.

-**scalakml** also depends on the [Scala XML library](https://github.com/scala/scala-xml).

 See also build.sbt.

-## Note

-Removed the scalaxal dependency.
-This means AddressDetails is now just a String.
+Using Scala 2.13.

 ## Documentation